Buena Park, California: Points of interest

 Buena Park's E-Zone district, located along Beach Boulevard, is home to several well-known tourist destinations: the venerable Knott's Berry Farm theme park and its sister water park Knott's Soak City, Pirate's Dinner Adventure Show, and a Medieval Times dinner show.
 The E-Zone has also been home to the Movieland Wax Museum, one of the largest of its kind in the world until it closed in 2005; a Ripley's Believe It or Not! museum that closed on March 30, 2009; and the Japanese Village and Deer Park on Knott Avenue.

 Los Coyotes Country Club, located in the northeast of the city, boasts a 27-hole championship course originally designed by Billy Bell in 1957 and redesigned by Ted Robinson in 1998.
 The Los Coyotes LPGA Classic golf tournament has been hosted there.

 The 105-acre Ralph B. Clark Regional Park (originally Los Coyotes Regional Park), nestled at the foot of the West Coyote Hills, is one of Orange County's prominent parks.
 Opened in 1981, it is home to an amphitheater, nature trails, and a stocked fishing pond, as well as the Interpretive Center, a small museum which features ice age fossil and local geology exhibits.

-The City of Buena Park has its own local history park on Beach Blvd just south of Interstate 5.
-On these grounds, the city has preserved several historic buildings.
-These include the Whitaker-Jaynes House (which serves as the city's local history museum), the Bacon House - possibly the oldest surviving structure from the area, the Stage Stop Hotel (which houses the California Welcome Center-Orange County) and the Tice House.
-The Buena Park Historical Society manages and maintains the historical content of the museum.
-The Dreger Clock, a 75-year-old multi-faced street clock, best known for the time it spent at Knott's Berry Farm, was installed in front of the Whitaker/Jaynes house overlooking Beach Blvd in September 2009 after a two-year restoration project.

 A Nabisco factory on Artesia Boulevard was known for many years as a Buena Park landmark.
 The red "Nabisco" sign was visible from the I-5 Freeway, and visitors to the town could often smell cookies.
 The factory produced Honey Maid graham crackers, Ritz Crackers, and Nilla Wafers, among other Nabisco products, before shutting down in 2006.

 Geography and climate

 According to the United States Census Bureau, the city has a total area of 10.6 sqmi.
 10.5 sqmi of it is land and 0.03 sqmi of it (0.28%) is water.
-One of the things Buena Park citizens are proud of is that Buena Park is considered the center of the southland.
+One of the things Buena Park residents are proud of is that Buena Park is considered the center of the southland.

 Buena Park is bisected by State Route 91 into North Buena Park and South Buena Park.
 It is bordered by Fullerton on the east, Anaheim on the southeast, Cypress on the southwest, Cerritos and La Palma on the west, and La Mirada on the north.

 Demographics

+Buena Park was first listed as an unincorporated community in the 1950 U.S. census as part of unincorporated Anaheim Township; and listed as a city in the 1960 U.S. census.